top of page

 Why I See It Early

 Most consultants come from either the commercial side or the creative side.
-I've operated in both.
-That's what makes the gaps visible.

 What Gets Reviewed